-Under this Council's Constitution the two joint heads of the Shared Service (The Head of Revenues and Exchequer Services; and the Head of Benefits and Customer Services) each have delegated authority to write-off uncollectable Business Rate debts up to £10,000 and uncollectable Council Tax debts of up to £5,000.
+Under this Council's Constitution the Head of Revenues, Benefits and Customer Services has delegated authority to write-off uncollectable Business Rate debts up to £10,000 and uncollectable Council Tax debts of up to £5,000.

-Additionally, the Council's Constitution provides delegated authority to the Chief Financial Officer (Section 151 Officer) to write-off uncollectable debts in excess of those levels up to £25,000 per individual debt, such write-offs to be subsequently reported to the Finance and Democracy Committee for information purposes.
+Additionally, the Council's Constitution provides delegated authority to the Chief Financial Officer (Section 151 Officer) to write-off uncollectable debts in excess of those levels up to £25,000 per individual debt, such write offs to be subsequently reported to the Finance and Democracy Committee for information purposes.

-The Chief Financial Officer has recently exercised this delegated power by writing-off one uncollectable Business Rate debt.
-To meet the requirement that the written-off sums are reported to the Finance and Democracy Committee details of the debt is provided at Appendix A.
+The Chief Financial Officer has recently exercised this delegated power by writing-off two uncollectable Business Rate debts, two Housing Benefit overpayments and four Council Tax debts.
+To meet the requirement that the written-off sums are reported to the Finance and Democracy Committee details of the debts are provided at Appendix A.

-The writing-off of debts in excess of $\pm 25,000$ requires the prior approval by the Finance and Democracy Committee.

-There are two uncollectable Business Rates debt in excess of the £25,000 limit for which write-off is now requested.
-Details of these are also provided at Appendix A. There are no uncollectable debts in excess of the £25,000 limit in respect of any other category of debt.
+The writing-off of debts in excess of £25,000 requires the approval of the Finance and Democracy Committee.
+There are two uncollectable Business Rates debts in excess of the £25,000 limit for which write-off is now requested.
+Details are provided at Appendix A. There are no uncollectable debts in excess of the £25,000 limit in respect of any other category of debt.

-All of the uncollectable debts for which write-off is requested (or is being reported) relate to the period to 31st March 2019.
+All of the uncollectable debts for which write-off is requested (or is being reported) relate to the period to 31st March 2023.
 The cost of writing off these debts will be met from the appropriate bad debt provision.
 In respect of Business Rates and Council Tax the provision is funded by contributions by all the recipients of Business Rate or Council Tax income (those being Lancashire County Council, the Lancashire Combined Fire Authority and the Police and Crime Commissioner for Lancashire, together with Fylde Council).